How Much Does a Jacuzzi Bath Remodel Cost?

 Materials

-Most vinyl-lined Jacuzzis are in-ground, but they can also be made of wood.
+Most vinyl-lined Jacuzzi® spas are in-ground, but they can also be made of wood.
 The vinyl acts as a barrier between the concrete and the water.
-Building a new in-ground jacuzzi or adding one to an existing pool costs between $8,000 and $25,000.
-Building a jacuzzi at the same time as a new pool will cost between $6,000 and $15,000.
-(Over the pool's cost)
+Building a new in-ground Jacuzzi® hot tub or adding one to an existing pool costs between $8,000 and $25,000.
+Building a Jacuzzi® spa at the same time as a new pool will cost between $6,000 and $15,000 over the pool’s cost.

-These "plug-and-play" models can be turned on by plugging them into any 110V outlet.
-Most Jacuzzis made of rotomolded plastic cost between $2,000 and $6,000.
+These “plug-and-play” models can be turned on by plugging them into any 110V outlet.
+Most spas made of rotomolded plastic cost between $2,000 and $6,000.

-Most people choose acrylic Jacuzzis, which cost between $4,000 and $18,000.
-This type usually has a shell that has already been made and a frame made of wood, acrylic, or stainless steel.
-Acrylic is favored by homeowners since it's stylish and cold-weather-friendly.
-It's harder to move than wood, but often easier to put up.
+Most people choose acrylic Jacuzzi® spas, which cost between $4,000 and $18,000.
+This type usually has a pre-fabricated shell and a frame made of wood, acrylic, or stainless steel.
+Acrylic is favored by homeowners since it’s stylish and cold-weather-friendly.
+It’s harder to move than wood, but often easier to put up.